Young Teen Boy Has Lost 75% Of His Vision

-The most regrettable part, the damage can not be repaired … not even with glasses !
+The damage can not be repaired … not even with glasses!

 The laser pointer burns happened in areas where the young teen boy will certainly never gain vision again.
 Think of the situation similar to this, assume you have a camera and the sensor is destroyed.
 Regardless of what lens you place on after that, there will always be an area where the vision is greatly influenced in the camera.
 Our eyes work the same way.

 For the boy, the area of vision that was impacted was the central vision, which lets you focus straight ahead, enabling you to read, drive, and see information sharp and clear.
 No surgical treatment, glasses, or anything could recover this kid’s central vision.
 Armitage’s hope is that more vision will be restored as the swelling declines.

 The more powerful a laser pointer, the higher the risk it could trigger damage if shone directly right into the eyes.
 There have been clinical records of ocular injury from the misuse of laser tools, including macula damages as well as foveolar burns.